Imani Perry: Controversy over arrest

 of African Americans by the police.
-Video released by the Princeton Police Department revealed that she had exaggerated her claims of mistreatment by the officer.
+Video released by the Princeton Police Department revealed that she might have exaggerated her claims of mistreatment by the officer, though portions of the encounter remain out of view and there is no publicly available video of treatment at the police station.
 She appeared in municipal court the month after her arrest and paid $428 in traffic fines, the judge having reduced and amended the charges to a lesser offense, "from 22 miles over the speed limit, to nine miles over".